 Conclusion

 Et voilà !
 You know now know how to use the adverb vachement in French!
-Now check out our lesson covering the expression parler comme une vache espagnole (to speak a langauge very poorly).
+Now check out our lesson covering the expression parler comme une vache espagnole (to speak a language very poorly).